 Ordinary Differential Equations

-2. To acquire geometric, numeric, and analytic techniques used for solving and/or examining differential equations.
+- use geometric, numeric, and analytic techniques to solve and/or examine differential

 Chapter 1: First-Order Differential Equations.
 (9 class days)

-Chapter 4: Forcing and Resonance.
+Chapter 4: Systems of Differential Equations.
 (4 class days)

 First-Order Systems and Applications, Method of Elimination, Numerical Methods